EnviroDIY/USGS_NGWOS/ReadMe.md

 The install process should also install the Adafruit core into the Arduino IDE.
 As mentioned above, you **must have administrator privileges** on a Windows computer for the install to succeed.
 If you have problems installing the board and core in the board manager, Adafruit has more detailed instructions [here](https://learn.adafruit.com/add-boards-arduino-v164/setup).
-When following the Adafruit instructions, make sure to use the EnviroDIY URL above, not just Adafruit's URL.
+When following the Adafruit instructions, make sure to use both the EnviroDIY URL above and Adafruit's URL.

 Once the board and core packages are installed, when you click Tools > Board you will see EnviroDIY SAMD boards > EnviroDIY Stonefly listed as options for available boards.